trey-rosius/babysitter_api/README.md

 <br />

 We expect a function to receive all these messages from the SQS queue and process them.
-Let's configure this funciton in `template.yaml`
+Let's configure this function in `template.yaml`

 ```